markyharris/MicroPython-Projects/ESP32 Runway Light/README.md

 Configure Software<br>
 Copy the files in repository to ESP32.
 NOTE: '/Pics' folder and '/Runway Light Metar STL Files' are not necessary.<br>
 Open 'airports.py' and fill in the needed information.
-The format is 'LED PIN Number:Airport ID'<br>
+The format is 'LED PIN Number:"Airport ID"'.
+Be sure that the pin number is not quoted, but that the 4 character airport ID is quoted.<p>
 Open 'config.py' and change the variables and colors to suit your needs.<p>

 Depending on the Runway light being used, the STL files can be used to help complete the build by 3D printing the Bulb, Legs, and Lens Gasket.<p>